thelawcentresnetwork/lcn-design-system/README.md

 `yarn styleguidist server`

-Currently this is deployed to Vercel, using `npx styleguidist build` with the output directory of `styleguide`.
+Currently this is automatically deployed to Vercel on push to Github, using `npx styleguidist build` with the output directory of `styleguide`.

 ## Using local version